 2. Court compatible matches

-Such is the power of brand love, it even trumps more tangible perks: Pepsi wins in blind taste tests, but, seemingly since the dawn of time, Coke has sold in superior numbers.
+Such is its power, it even trumps more tangible perks: Pepsi wins in blind taste tests, but, seemingly since the dawn of time, Coke has sold in superior numbers.
 Why?
 Neuroscientists have clearly linked Coke’s fizzing success with the love people feel for the brand itself.

 Of course, if you’re trying to tug at heartstrings, you need to settle on your target audience.
 A hit and miss attitude is not an option if you want your solutions to chime with a particular person’s precise set of aspirations.